 In the following video, IFM educator Lisa Portera-Perry, DC, discusses the effects of mitochondrial dysfunction on the brain:

 A 2012 study suggests that chronic exposure to reduced sleep (less than six hours per day) and insufficient time for recovery sleep could have gradual deleterious effects, leading to alterations in the neuroendocrine, immune, and inflammatory systems.12 Fatigue is also frequent in patients with diabetes, and this symptom appears to be more prominent in type 2 than type 1 diabetes patients.13 Chronic inflammation represents one characteristic of type 2 diabetes that may contribute to fatigue symptoms.
 In comparison to type 1 diabetic subjects, patients with type 2 diabetes exhibited higher fatigue scores, notably in these dimensions:

 - Physical fatigue

 - Reduced activity

 Finding the underlying cause of fatigue is a critical part of patient care.
-From there, clinicians can support the underlying energetic needs of cells, improving the patient’s quality of life.
+From there, clinicians can design individualized treatment plans that address the cause and support the underlying energetic needs of cells, improving the patient’s quality of life.
 For more information related to the topic of fatigue, please see the following IFM articles: